 Optional visit: Sarmisegetuza Regia – the antique Dacian site in the heart of the mountains.

 Distance: 300 km, driving time: 3.5 hours

 Hunedoara – Corvin Castle

 On this day we will explore the charming city of Sibiu, the only destination in Romania with 3 stars in the Michelin guide.
-We will learn the story of the most important places in the Old Town, visit the Farmer’s Market to get a local flavour of the ingredients of the local cuisine.
-Of course, we will visit The Astra Open Air Museum, the largest museum of its kind in Europe, stretched over 120 hectares and exhibiting more than 300 dwellings and installations from the Romanian countryside.
+We will learn the story of the most important places in the Old Town, and visit the Farmer’s Market to get a flavour of the ingredients of the local cuisine.
+Of course, we will visit The Astra Open Air Museum, the largest museum of its kind in Europe, stretching over 120 hectares and exhibiting more than 300 dwellings and installations from the Romanian countryside.
 Overnight in Sibiu.